sherlock-project/sherlock/docs/removed-sites.md

 ## KiwiFarms

 As of 2019-12-31, the site gives a 403 for all usernames.
-You have to be logged into see a profile.
+You have to be logged in to see a profile.

 ```json
   "KiwiFarms": {